By Jacob Ciocci and Jesse McLean

 Jesse: I definitely get the sense from your performance work that you are playing with the audience, or playing with their role, wanting them to be involved but also leading the crowd, manipulating them.
 I think you and I both make work that revels in the awkwardness of being human, we share that interest, I’d say.
 How could we not?
 We’re both pretty weird.

 Jacob: You are weirder than me.
 Just kidding!!

-Photo documentation of I Let My Nightmares Go (Jacob Ciocci, live performance with video, 2009).
-Courtesy of the artist.
+Photo documentation of I Let My Nightmares Go (Jacob Ciocci, live performance with video, 2009)

 ABOUT THE AUTHORS

 Jacob Ciocci is a founding member of the Paper Rad art collective.
 Ciocci's work is concerned with the relationship between popular culture, popular technology, and popular beliefs.
 In his videos, installations, and performances, the cultural symbols of our time – both the popular and the obscure – confront one another and the viewer on a visceral, emotional, and experiential level. jacobciocci.org